 Inventory management capabilities

-A small business owner may think they don’t need this feature.
+If you’re a small business owner, you may think you don’t need this feature.
 This is especially true if the retailer doesn’t carry many different items.
-However, it’s worth noting that inventory management is more than knowing how much stock you have on-site.
+However, it’s worth noting that inventory management in store is more than knowing how much stock you have on-site.

 With this feature, you can track your inventory in real-time and avoid manually counting every item.
 It can also send you notifications or alerts if stock levels are too low and provide inventory reports.
 This will help you identify the extremely popular products and those that aren’t as popular.